canonical/juju-dashboard/CONTRIBUTING.md

 [juju.is](https://juju.is/docs/olm/the-juju-dashboard).
 Each page has a link to improve the doc on the forum.
 We'd love any improvements, suggestions, comments or new guides.

-### Provide feedback

-If you're using Juju dashboard and have feedback about your usage you can provide feedback on the jaas.ai website.
-We'd particularly like to hear if you have large deployments or teams using the dashboard.

-To provide feedback go to [jaas.ai](https://jaas.ai/) and click the "Site feedback" button on the right side of the window.

 ### Propose features